Editorial Assistant Resume Examples and Tips

-- Summary Lead off your resume with an explanation of your most significant work achievements and skills.
+- Summary Lead off your resume with a summary statement, which is an explanation of your most significant work achievements and skills.
 Look at your previous roles, and ask yourself which experiences best showcase your ability to make a positive difference to your team, department or organization.

 - Skills Editorial assistants are required to coordinate with authors, designers and printers, write and edit copy, plan and organize projects and many other activities.
 Look to feature key skills that help you be successful in these activities, including: